DeepRegNet/DeepReg/docs/source/docs/configuration.md

   method: "ddf" # One of ddf, dvf, conditional
 ```

-### Backbone - required
+### Name - required

-The `backbone` section defines the backbone network for the registration.
-This section
+The `name` section defines the backbone network for the registration.
+This section has
-has several subsections.
-The `name` and `num_channel_initial` are global to all backbone
+several subsections.
+The `num_channel_initial` argumnt is global to all backbone
 methods, and there are specific arguments for some of the backbones to define their
 implementation.